Glossary of Terms

 Zoonotic Bacteria

-Zoonotic Bacteria are bacteria that spread infection between animals and humans.
+Zoonotic bacteria are bacteria that can be transmitted from animals to humans.